steve-fryatt/puzzles/README.md

 ### Manual

 The RISC OS post uses its own manual, defined in `manual/Source.xml`.
-This is based on the upstream manual supplied in Halibut format in `core/puzzles.but`, but contains modifications to reflect the RISC OS interface.
+This is based on the upstream manual supplied in Halibut format in `src/core/puzzles.but`, but contains modifications to reflect the RISC OS interface.

 The `manual/Source.xml` file contains a comment near the top which should be kept up to date with the commit hash of the last upstream manual to be merged in to the RISC OS version.
-When new changes are brought in from the upstream repository, a diff of `core/puzzles.but` can be done between this revision and HEAD, to show the changes which must be manually edited in to the RISC OS manual source.
+When new changes are brought in from the upstream repository, a diff of `src/core/puzzles.but` can be done between this revision and HEAD, to show the changes which must be manually edited in to the RISC OS manual source.

+In addition, the list of contributors' names found towards the end of the `src/core/puzzles.but` file ("Portions copyright...") should be transferred into the `src/additional_contributors.h` header file so that it can be included in the Program Info dialogue.
+This is a manual process which won't internationalise well, so it may need to be re-visited in the future.

 ### Game Descriptions